Chaoses-Ib/IbDOpusScripts/README.md

   Output script object information.
 - [SmartThumbnailSize](Scripts/SmartThumbnailSize/SmartThumbnailSize.js)

-  Automatically adjust the thumbnail ratio according to the images in the folder.
+  Automatically adjust the thumbnail ratio according to the images in the folder or the selected images.

   Before | After
   --- | ---